What Is Acupuncture and How Does It Work?

 Some studies have shown it to be an effective treatment for:

 You shouldn’t rely on acupuncture to treat a chronic or serious illness unless you see a doctor first.
 Acupuncture may not be the best way to improve your condition.
-Or it could OK for you, but it doesn’t replace other medical care, such as physical therapy or medication.
+Or it could be OK for you, but it doesn’t replace other medical care, such as physical therapy or medication.
 For certain conditions, such as cancer, you should get acupuncture only in combination with other treatments.

 What Happens During a Session

 The person who treats you is called an acupuncturist.
-He’ll swab each area with alcohol before tapping a very thin needle into the site.
+They’ll swab each area with alcohol before tapping a very thin needle into the site.
 The number of needles you’ll get, where they’re placed, and how deeply they’re inserted depends upon your particular case.

 The needles will stay in place for several minutes to an hour.
 The acupuncturist may adjust, warm, or electrically energize them to intensify the effect.
 You may feel some tingling if electricity is used.
 It should be mild, and you can ask your acupuncturist to dial it down at any time.